How to stop pop-up ads on Android

 - Restrict app system permissions: Android also has an Apps tab under your system settings where you can let the Android system adjust apps’ permissions.
 You can use this function to shut off notifications and restrict other permissions.

-- Remove the offending app: If the app isn’t worth the trouble or it’s launching malicious pop-ups, you’re best off removing it completely.
+- Remove the offending app: If an app is causing the pop-ups, uninstall it.
+If you do so, this should remove pop-ups generated by the software.
 If it’s truly a malicious app, start up your phone in Safe Mode to make sure you can remove it without interference.